Steyrix/android-dev-interview-questions/README.md

 When the coroutine will reach the critical point, it will suspend and release the lock for another thread to acquire.

 #### Is there a possibility to manually create Deferred<T>?
-There is a possibility to create deferred using the constructor of CompletableDeferred<T> without async coroutine builder.
+There is a possibility to create deferred using the constructor of `CompletableDeferred<T>` without async coroutine builder.
 This allows to pass deferred anywhere and then subscribe to it.

 #### How do multiple launch calls in a single thread arranged?
-Launch gets enqueued.
+`launch` gets enqueued.
 The queue can be reordered base on suspensions points and suspending time.

 #### How to dispatch work on IO/Default and guarantee only one thread will be used?
-Dispatcher.limitedParalellism() - method that is used to limit dispatcher’s thread pool.
+`Dispatcher.limitedParalellism()` - method that is used to limit dispatcher’s thread pool.

 #### How is continuation passing approach implemented while JVM does not provide tools for it?
 When suspend function launched, it creates a continuation object referring to it.